Hitting statistics for $\phi$-mixing dynamical systems: Introduction

 This property is one of the five strong mixing properties for probability measures (see \cite{Bradley05}).
 The $\phi$-mixing measure was first defined by Ibragimov in 1962 (see \cite{Ibra62} and \cite{IbraRoz78}).
 Many features of this property, along with examples, can be found in the book \cite[Chapter1]{Doukh95}.
 The history of the first study of statistical properties related to the hitting rate in mixing processes can be found in \cite{AbadiGa01}.
 However, Abadi was the first to study these properties in the space with a $\phi$-mixing measure (\cite{Abadi01}).
 He later found an upper bound for the hitting time law in $\phi$-mixing systems (\cite{Abadi04}).
 Five years later, in collaboration with Vergne, they proved \eqref{d} for the case $\alpha=1$ in $\phi$-mixing systems (\cite{AbadiVer09}).

 We can define the escape rate to $U\subset\Omega$. \begin{definition} Denote the \emph{escape rate} to $U$ by $ \rho (U)$ and define it as if the limit exists. \end{definition} Now, we can find the localized escape rate.
-For this let $U_n \in \sigma (\mathcal{A}^n), n\in \N$ be sequences of nested sets that contract to a point $z$.
-Then we define the \textit{localized escape rate} as,
+For this let $(U_n)_n$ be \textit{nested sequence} of sets i.e. $\forall n,\ U_{n+1}\subset U_n$ and $\lim_n \mu(U_n)=0$.
+Note that shrinking the $(U_n)_n$ to the point $z\in \Omega $ is a specific case of these settings.
+In fact, the result obtained in~\cite{HYang20} is more general.
+Then we define the \textit{localized escape rate} for the measure zero set $\Lambda=\cap_n U_n$ as,

 whenever the limit exists.